Miss Emm is my nickname, passion, and creative outlet.

 The first piece of timber was cut in 2009, the first paddle photo posted to the internet on Fetlife in 2010, and the first pixel of this website created in 2013.

 However, my interest in kink began much earlier.
-In fact it pre-dates the web.
-Like no doubt countless others at the time I didn’t really know how to learn more about these ideas floating around in my head.
+Like no doubt countless others I didn’t really know where to look to learn more about these ideas floating around in my head.
 I met a couple of people with vaguely similar interests, but kink remained largely a figment of my imagination.

 the timber epiphany